seibelsh/sgamesolver/docs/source/interacting_with_the_solver.rst

 >>> print(logtracing.solver)
 <sgamesolver.homcont.HomContSolver object at 0x000001FC9481FDC0>

-Now would be a good time to make adjustments to :ref:`solver parameters <solver_parameters>` if desired.
+Now would be a good time to make adjustments to :doc:`parameters` if desired.
 Then, it will ideally be sufficient to just let it run its course:

 >>> logtracing.solve()